alisw/alibuild/docs/reference.markdown

     It's good practice to make sure that they are already patched, so that you can easily point to the actual sources used by the software.
   - `write_repo`: in case the repository URL to be used for developing is different from the `source`, set this key.
-It is used by `aliBuild init`, which will initialise your local repository with the `upstream` remote pointing at this URL instead of the one in `source`.
+It is used by `bits init`, which will initialise your local repository with the `upstream` remote pointing at this URL instead of the one in `source`.
   - `tag`: git reference in the above mentioned repository which points to the